Starting from dimensionality reduction

 Concepts of unsupervised method(PFA)

-- Compute the sample covariance matrix,
+- Compute the sample covariance matrix or correlation matrix,

 - Choose the subspace dimension n, we get new matrix A_n, the vectors Vi are the rows of A_n.